AMI Cardiogenic Shock, Clinical Research & Data, Safety & Efficacy

 RECOVER II was a multicenter, open-label, randomized trial initiated to compare clinical outcomes with the Impella 2.5 heart pump and the intra-aortic balloon pump (IABP) in patients with AMI cardiogenic shock (AMICS).6 The primary outcome was composite rate of major adverse events within 30 days or at hospital discharge and the secondary outcome was maximum increase in cardiac power output from baseline.
 The sample size needed to determine significant differences between groups in major adverse events was 384.

-Despite 50 sites with IRB approval in the US, only one patient was enrolled in the study between July 2008 and August 2010, resulting in discontinuation of the trial due to low enrollment.
+Despite 50 sites with IRB approval in the US, only one patient was enrolled in the study between July 2008 and August 2010, resulting in the discontinuation of the trial due to low enrollment.

 IMPRESS Trial

-Given that the trial was statistically underpowered, no difference in mortality was observed between groups at 30 days and 6 months.
-Mortality at 30 days was 46% in patients treated with Impella compared to 50% with IABP (p = 0.92).
-At six months, mortality rate was 50% in both treatment groups (p = 0.92).
-Importantly, about 92% of the enrolled patients had cardiac arrest with 48% having return of spontaneous circulation (ROSC) longer than 20 minutes.
 All patients were treated with catecholamines before randomization and 75% received therapeutic hypothermia.
 Of the 24 patients in either intervention group, about 84% had device placement after revascularization.
-In addition, overall, 15% of patients had traumatic injuries due to cardiac arrest with disproportionately higher rates observed in the Impella group compared to the IABP group (21% vs. 8%).
+In addition, overall, 15% of patients had traumatic injuries due to cardiac arrest, with disproportionately higher rates observed in the Impella group compared to the IABP group (21% vs. 8%).
 The main cause of death was brain damage and refractory cardiogenic shock in 46% and 29%, respectively.

 Many shortcomings are identified in the conduct of the trial, which had non-randomized or sequential execution.
 The definition used for severe cardiogenic shock is unclear and patients were deemed to have cardiogenic shock based on operator discretion.
 As per protocol, crossover between treatments was not allowed; however, three patients in the IABP group crossed over to Impella group.
 Among the patients in the Impella group, one patient received Impella 5.0® after Impella CP®, one patient received IABP before Impella thus constituting a protocol violation, and one patient did not receive Impella after randomization.